What Is The Six Month Mortgage Rule?

 If you have carried out considerable works to the property and can evidence this then we can look to build a case for working on the new property value.

-How to remortgage a new build property within 6 months.
+Can you remortgage a new build property within 6 months?

-Buying a property owned for less than 6 months.
+Can you buy a property that has been owned for less than 6 months?

-Buy to let remortgage within 6 months of purchase.
+Buy-to-let remortgage options within 6 months of purchase

-How to remortgage a buy to let property within 6 months of purchase?
+Can you remortgage a buy-to-let property within 6 months of purchase?

 Fox Davidson work with clients that purchase and refurbish buy to let property and that then wish to refinance the property using the increased value.